orzklv/web/content/blog/static-flake/index.md

 }
 ```

 If you have some experience on packaging for nix, you may have expected me to define `buildPhase`, but I straight proceeded to `installPhase`.
 Our website is static and doesn't need to be built.
-We only need to say nix to take all source code and place it inside package. `$out` in install phase refers to path where our package is initiated, we don't know exact location as nix decides it, so we will refer to it via `$out` variable and move all contents of our website to inside package.
+We only need to say nix to take all source code and place it inside package. `$out` in install phase refers to path where our package will be initiated by nix, we don't know exact location as nix decides it, so we will refer to it via `$out` variable and move all contents of our website to inside package.
 Phases are merely bash scripts with necessary values passed as envrionmental variables, not some magic voo-doo.

 Noooow, let's attempt to build our package!
-Just call build command of nix for this and wait till it finished:
+Just call build command of nix for this and wait till it finishes:

 ```bash
 nix build .#default